 There is no agronomic reason to delay the prescribed burn until later in February or March if the grass is already growing.
 If the weather suddenly turns extremely cold shortly after a cool-season pasture is burned, that does not predispose the plants to more severe winterkill injury.
 However, cold temperatures may delay growth.
 Warmer soil temperatures following burning due to removal of protective insulation usually results in more rapid growth and earlier maturity.
-The key reasons for burning cool-season pasture are to remove heavy accumulations of mulch or old growth , annual grass control, and to control eastern redcedar.
+The key reasons for burning cool-season pasture are to remove heavy accumulations of mulch or old growth, annual grass control, and to control eastern redcedar.

 Warm-season range grasses will not start growing until later in the spring, regardless of how warm the winter temperatures are.
 The time to burn native warm-season grasses depends upon your goals.
 Increased livestock gains and brush control are normally enhanced by burning in the mid- to late-spring when the native grasses have an average of 1⁄2 to 2 inches of new growth.
-This usually occurs by mid- to late-April in the Flint Hills region, and early-May in northwest Kansas.
+This usually occurs by mid-to late-April in the Flint Hills region, and early-May in northwest Kansas.
 Ideal dates may be shifted as much as 10 days earlier or later, depending on temperatures.
 Ideally, the soil profile should have adequate water at the time of burning and the surface should be damp.

 Other reasons for burning include improved livestock distribution, wildlife habitat enhancement, maintenance of CRP stands, and conservation of native plant communities.
 Timing for these purposes is more flexible and can be done earlier.
-CRP should be burned between February 1 and April 15.
+CRP spring burning for most soils can be done between February 1 and April 15 or April 30, depending on your location in the state.
+Summer buns can be conducted between July 16 and August 31.
+Always contact your local FSA office for rule updates prior to planning a burn.